 - Citibank Personal Loan 2 – P 395,000 remaining balance

 Every month was a struggle for us to make the ends meet.
-There are many things that were cut out from our budget ever since.
+There were many things that were cut out of our budget ever since.
 Momshies, ang sakit sa ulo at sa dibdib!

 I was so eager to get rich quickly that I was not using wisdom and knowledge that time.
 My actions boomeranged to me and my family.

 The bible is always right.

 “Wealth from get-rich-quick schemes quickly disappears; wealth from hard work grows over time.” – Proverbs 13:11

 I am blessed that God humbled and disciplined us especially me, though it was really a humbling experience.
 I know so much better now; been there and done that!
 I will not go back.
 Never again that I will borrow money from loans and credit cards just to immediately gratify myself and keep up with others.
 Late gratification is one of the keys to financial independence.

 “But consider the joy of those corrected by God!
 Do not despise the discipline of the Almighty when you sin.” – Job 5:17

 Goal of this Blog

 The goal of this blog is to help you, hardworking momshies become better in managing your home and money.
 I will share information, experiences, the things I learned and tips.
 I will share also resources that our family still use to this day so you can help your families to get out of debt without the overwhelm.
 It is also the goal of this blog to glorify our faithful God who is our source and the reason why my family is still standing strong today.

 Thanks for dropping by, Momshie.

 Don’t forget to like Mom On Watch PH on Facebook.
 Subscribe to this blog if you don’t want to miss a post on faith, family and finances from me each week.
 I promise that I will not spam you with emails and your information will not be sold or shared.

 If you have a question that I can help you with, feel free to leave me a note below.
 I would love to help you in the best way I can.